 Yes!
-While we do not fly dogs into Canada often, many of our past adopters fly into LAX and either fly or drive their dogs back home.
+While we do not fly dogs into Canada right now with Covid, many of our past adopters fly into LAX and drive their dogs back home.
 Canada requires proof of rabies that all of our dogs come with.
-It is not “easy” by any means but with a little planning and persistence, it’s totally doable.
-We do occasionally get flights to Canada so keep an eye out!
+It is not “easy” by any means but with a little planning and persistence, it’s doable.
+We hope that in time, flights resume to Canada but for now, they are not.

 Are the Dogs Healthy?

 All of the dogs from Bunny’s Buddies cannot be imported into the USA without proper health documentation, immunizations, USDA permits, and health clearances.
-Before leaving Asia, all dogs must pass a 2-month quarantine, all dogs must be vaccinated, and all dogs must be spayed or neutered.
+Before leaving Asia, all dogs must pass a 2-month quarantine, all dogs must be vaccinated, all dogs must clear various PCR panels and all dogs must be spayed or neutered.
 As you can imagine, these dogs are around tons of other dogs so even if the dog is cleared as healthy, things can show up later on or come out after travel.
 We suggest taking all new dogs to a trusted vet within 24 hours, especially if other dogs are in the home.